willhains/equality/README.md

 ```

 With Equality, you write less code, it's more readable, and more maintainable.
 And there's nothing to memorise — if your IDE supports code completion (and, even better, dynamic display of Javadoc), you will be prompted what to do as you write the code.

+## Development status

+Equality is under development and is currently in an early alpha state.
+Public APIs are subject to change without notice.